 Best Survival Axe Review – This Ain’t Your Pa’s Rusty Hatchet

-Do you need to hack, slash, pull, pry, saw, pierce, or pound your way to safety?
+Will you ever need to hack, slash, pull, pry, saw, pierce, or pound your way to safety?

 Recently, the fine folks at Off Grid Tools reached out to me to see if I wanted to take a closer look at their “Survival Axe Multi Tool.“